-Everyone’s talking about “vibe coding” — the practice of handing a prompt to an AI agent and shipping whatever comes out.
+Everyone’s talking about “vibe coding,” the practice of handing a prompt to an AI agent and accepting whatever comes out.

 I’m not doing that.
 And I’d argue you shouldn’t be either.

-What I’m doing looks similar on the surface — I’m using AI agents to generate code every day, and I’m not typing most of it.
-But the underlying practice is fundamentally different, and that difference is what separates predictable, maintainable software from a pile of plausible-looking output.
+What I’m doing looks similar on the surface.
+I’m using AI agents to generate code every day, and I’m not typing most of it.
+But the underlying practice is different.
+I am not trying to feel my way into working software.
+I am managing fast implementation against explicit intent, architecture, standards, and review.

 The Problem with Vibe Coding